yuki-kimoto/gitprep/README.md

 * Github clone: GitPrep has the same interface as GitHub.
 * Portable: You can install GitPrep on your own Unix/Linux server.
-* Supports Windows installation via cygwin for Windows (need gcc4 package).
 * Only needs Perl 5.10.1+.
 * Smart HTTP support: you can pull and push via HTTP
-* CGI support, built-in web server, and reverse proxy support.
+* Built-in web server, and reverse proxy support, CGI support.
 * SSL support.

 ## Check Perl Version